FrontEndFoxes/curriculum/workshop/minis/mini1.md

 ## Author

-Made with ❤️ by Natalia Tepluhina
+Made with ❤️ by Natalia Tepluhina, updated by Jen Looper